 The manufacturers of golf clubs have even come to ask for “different”, creating putters that have interesting head designs and shaft lengths.
-A characteristic that many golfers have begun to adopt is the central axis putter.
+A characteristic that many golfers have begun to adopt is the central shafted putter.
 The best central shaft putters come with all the other features found in a traditional folded shaft putter.

-But why can a central shafted putters ask?
+But why can central shafted putters ask?
 First, the central shafted putters increase the balance since the axis is centered on the clubhead.
 Another reason why people like central axis putters is that it is very easy to align the putter and make sure that the face of the putter is square in the direction.